 Discrete (2019- Now)

-Have you ever peeked into the rooms of your friends and family members in the evenings and observed how they spend their time in front of screens on mobile phones, laptops, and televisions?
+Have you ever peeked into the rooms of your friends and family members in the evenings and observed how they spend their time in front of screens?

 Have you paid attention to the portraits that emerge in the otherwise dark rooms due to the illumination from these screens?